March 19, 2019

 In its second year at SMC, the grant-funded VITA program originated at California State University, Northridge (CSUN), where it has been ongoing for several decades.
 VITA has been a win-win program—providing cost-free tax assistance for low-income families and individuals and, at the same time, real-world experience for student volunteers who are equipped to be IRS certified tax preparers.
 CSUN expanded the program to four other Los Angeles-based CSU campuses—known collectively as the “CSU 5”—and to six community colleges: Santa Monica College, College of the Canyons, East Los Angeles College, Los Angeles Mission College, Long Beach City College, and Mount San Antonio College.

 SMC’s Accounting program offers several options to prepare students for employment as accountants and auditors, a field that is projected by the Bureau of Labor Statistics to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
-Options of study at SMC include an Associate of Science Degree in Accounting; a Certificate of Achievement-Staff Accountant; a Certificate of Achievement – CPA Track Candidate; a Department Certificate in Small Business Tax Practice; and a Department Certificate in Business Bookkeeping.
+Options of study at SMC include an Associate in Science Degree in Accounting; a Certificate of Achievement-Staff Accountant; a Certificate of Achievement – CPA Track Candidate; a Department Certificate in Small Business Tax Practice; and a Department Certificate in Business Bookkeeping.

 Santa Monica College students who go on to test in sections of the CPA exam consistently perform at par with—and, by some measures, even outperform—their peers from four-year universities.
 The most recent study of SMC Accounting students success in the CPA exam was conducted in 2016: on average, the 21 SMC candidates passed 43.1 percent of all sections of the CPA exam, outperforming the average performance of all California community colleges (34.8 percent), California State University campuses (36.2 percent), and private and for-profit institutions (42.5 percent).